 PITTSFIELD — Berkshire Family YMCA announces the inaugural Changing Lives After 55 awards to celebrate and recognize community members over the age of 55 who have made significant contributions and achievements in Berkshire County.
 Local financial management firm, Berkshire Money Management, has signed on as the event's title sponsor.

-The awards night, slated for October 3 from 5-7pm at Berkshire Money Management in the historic Model Farm, the former Crane and Co.
-Mansion in Dalton, will salute honorees in the areas of Education, Arts & Culture, Business, Nonprofit, Youth Development, Healthy Living, and Social Responsibility.
+The awards night, slated for October 3 from 5-7pm at Berkshire Hills Country Club will salute honorees in the areas of Education, Arts & Culture, Business, Nonprofit, Youth Development, Healthy Living, and Social Responsibility.

 “Berkshire Money Management needed to be part of observing this group because they are our tribe.
 The people we work with are local change makers, especially in business.
 The description of the potential awardees describes so many of our clients that it’s really just an extension of celebrating them.”, said Allen Harris, CEO & Chief Investment Officer of Berkshire Money Management.